-If you’re planning to start recording your airsoft gameplay or want to upgrade your current filming setup, then read on to see what we recommend for getting the best quality footage.
+If you want to start filming your airsoft games or enhance your current equipment, keep reading to find out what we recommend for shooting the best quality footage!

-From where the company started, the new devices have advanced in leaps and bounds and now produce some of the most exquisite action film and photography on the planet.
-We're also starting to see scenes in films being shot with GoPro cameras, pretty incredible considering they cost around £300.
+The new technologies have grown in leaps and bounds from where the company began, and now generate some of the most spectacular action movies and photography on the globe.
+We're also starting to see GoPro cameras in movies, which is really amazing considering they only cost around £400.

-For GoPros and many other action cameras, a minimum of 10MB per second is recommended, ideally higher.
-Most SDHC cards will fall under this bracket which will mean you'll want to be looking for SDXC memory cards of 64GB or higher to ensure your video doesn’t get corrupted.
-If you're recording in 1080p at 60 frames per second, this should offer roughly four hours of video recording.
+Most SDHC cards will fall into this category, therefore you'll want to look for SDXC memory cards with a capacity of 64GB or above to avoid video corruption.
+If you record in 1080p at 60 frames per second, you should be able to get about four hours of footage.

-Although the GoPro cameras are built to withstand some wear and tear, some aspects of the camera will be more vulnerable than others.
-For example, the lens and front-facing LCD screen.
-Make sure you bring an extra sacrificial lens with you to the field.
-This is a secondary lens that can easily be swapped out while in the heat of battle, in case yours is shot out.
-Additionally, add a tough transparent plastic over the LCD to stop this from being damaged by BBs.
+Although GoPro cameras are designed to resist some wear and tear, certain elements of the camera are more vulnerable than others.
+The lens, for example, and the front-facing LCD screen.
+Make sure you bring an additional sacrificial lens to the field with you.
+This is a backup lens that can be swapped out quickly in the midst of combat if your primary lens is damaged.
+Additionally, cover the LCD with strong, transparent plastic to protect it from BBs.

 Image Source: PAIN X